How To Stop A Toilet Overflowing

 Use the vacuum to clear out the water from your toilet bowl.
 Then, cover the hose with a rag and push the vacuum into the toilet drain, after which you may turn on the vacuum to clear the clog out.
 Be sure to flush afterwards.

-It’s best to deal quickly rather than let it fester.
+It’s best to deal with it quickly rather than let it fester.